minmck/ContactsWebApp/README.md

 # ContactsWebApp

-A simple web application (React.js + .NET 5) where user can create an account, login and add, update and delete contacts.
+A simple web application (React.js + ASP.NET Core) where user can create an account, login and add, update and delete contacts.

 .NET part was coded with best practices in mind, so it contains:
 - Three layer architecture.